Subscribe & Save - Get 12% OFF

 We discussed above how proteins are made of strings of connected amino acids.
 Imagine a protein as a necklace with many beads, where each bead represents an amino acid.
 Hydrolysis breaks this necklace into individual beads.

 During hydrolysis, water molecules are used to break the chemical bonds that hold the amino acids together.
-This happens because the water molecule splits into its parts: a hydrogen atom (H) and an oxygen atom (O).
+This happens because the water molecule splits into two parts: a hydrogen atom (H) and an oxygen atom (O).

 The hydrogen atom attaches to one amino acid, while the oxygen atom binds to the next amino acid.
 This process breaks the bond between them, creating a new connection between the hydrogen and oxygen atoms.